lsund/calendar/README.md

 # Calendar

-This is a stupid application that I created to practice the Haskell Spock framework
+This is a stupid application that I am developing to practice the haskell spock framework.